mhoemmen/wg21-proposals/movable-box/movable-box.md

     but would introduce no more possibility of dangling than a struct holding a reference or pointer (which is already trivially copyable).
+    Thus, our proposal would not make their behavior worse.

 4. Types with external state affecting how they copy:
     These types might already be trivially copyable.